Tufts is In-Network with AAC

 • Whether the rehab facility is in-network or out-of-network with Tufts.

-Tufts Health Plan will provide some coverage for rehab, but there may be some out-of-pocket expenses you are responsible for paying, depending on the plan you have.
-For example, you may be responsible for one or more of the following:6
+Tufts Health Plan does provide some coverage for rehabilitation services, but out-of-pocket expenses may still apply depending on your specific plan.
+For example, you might be responsible for one or more of the following:6

-• Copays: a predetermined amount that is paid at the time services are provided.
+• Copays: A fixed amount paid at the time of service.

-• Coinsurance: A percentage of covered services you are responsible for paying.
+• Coinsurance: A percentage of the costs for covered services that you must pay.

-Most health insurance plans have a yearly maximum for out-of-pocket expenses (not including monthly premiums).
-This means that if you reach this amount, insurance will cover all additional medical costs until the end of your plan year.
-6
+Most health insurance plans have a yearly maximum for out-of-pocket expenses (excluding monthly premiums).
+Once you reach this limit, your insurance will cover any additional medical costs for the remainder of the plan year.6

-If you don’t have insurance or are worried about out-of-pocket costs, reach out to the staff at AdCare.
-They can help you explore financing, loans, and other payment options.
+If you don’t have insurance or are concerned about out-of-pocket costs, reach out to the staff at AdCare.
+They can assist you in exploring financing options, loans, and other payment solutions.

 Benefits of Using Tufts Insurance for Rehab

-Addiction is an epidemic throughout the United States, and many individuals in the New England area struggle with substance use disorders.
-Rhode Island saw more drug overdose deaths in 2020 than any year on record.7 In Massachusetts, nearly 100,000 people in Massachusetts enter addiction treatment each year.8
+Addiction is a significant issue across the United States, and many individuals in the New England region face challenges related to substance use disorders.
+In 2020, Rhode Island experienced the highest number of drug overdose deaths on record.7 Meanwhile, nearly 100,000 people in Massachusetts seek addiction treatment each year.8

-AdCare has treatment facilities in New England in the Tufts network.
-To begin the process of using your Tufts coverage to enter an AdCare facility, you can take just a few seconds to fill out the benefits verification form below.
-You will get an email with results within minutes of completing the form.
+AdCare operates treatment facilities throughout New England within the Tufts network.
+To initiate the rehab admissions process and use your Tufts coverage at an AdCare facility, you can quickly fill out the benefits verification form below.
+You’ll receive an email with your results within minutes.

 Was this page helpful?